 In the posts below, I have reviewed some of the hotels that I have stayed at during my trips to Kashmir.
 You can take a look at the information and pictures that I provided and decide if you wish to stay at any of these.

 Read through my reviews below.
-I have also posted pictures of the hotel rooms that you can take a look at and decides if you would like to stay at any of these hotels.
+I have also posted pictures of the hotel rooms that you can take a look at and decide if you would like to stay at any of these hotels.

 - Hotel One Earth Trinetar, Jammu